TokamakUI/Tokamak/README.md

 When mapping Gluon's architecture to what's previosly been established in iOS, components correspond to a "view-model" layer, while hooks provide a reusable "controller" layer.
-A `Renderer` is "view" layer in these terms, but it's fully managed by Gluon.
-Not only this greatly simplifies your code of your components and allows you to make it declarative, it also completely decouples platform-specific code.
+A `Renderer` is a "view" layer in these terms, but it's fully managed by Gluon.
+Not only this greatly simplifies the code of your components and allows you to make it declarative, it also completely decouples platform-specific code.
 Note that `Counter` component above doesn't contain a single type from `UIKit` module, although it's then passed to a specific `UIKitRenderer`.

 Providing renderers for other platforms in the future is one of our top priorities.
 Imagine an `AppKitRenderer` that allows you to render the same component on macOS without any changes applied to the component code and without requiring Marzipan!

 ## Example project

 To run the example project, clone the repo, and run `pod install` from the [`Example`](https://github.com/MaxDesiatov/Gluon/tree/master/Example) directory first.
+Then you can open `Example/Gluon.xcworkspace` and run the main executable target `Gluon-Example`.

 ## Requirements